worldline/angular-training/docs/src/en/typescript.md

 - `strictNullChecks` *off*

 Values that might be `null` or `undefined` can still be accessed normally, and the values `null` and `undefined` can be assigned to a property of any type.
 This is similar to how languages without null checks (e.g. Java, C# before version 8) behave.
-The lack of checking for these values tends to be a major source of bugs; it is strongly recommanded to turn `strictNullChecks` on if it’s practical to do so in your codebase.
+The lack of checking for these values tends to be a major source of bugs; it is strongly recommended to turn `strictNullChecks` on if it's practical to do so in your codebase.

 - `strictNullChecks` *on*